OxfordRSE/uniqplus_snake_project/steps/blank_screen.md

 ## A screen that lives and dies quickly

-In this first session, we are going to create a blank screen using Pygame.
-This screen will be where our snake lives and feeds.
+In this first session, we are going to create a blank screen using pygame.
+This screen will be where our snake lives, roams and feeds.

 Code to do this is below.
 Copy and paste it into a script file and run the script.
+Note that the below code if ran will appear then immediately close.

 ```python
 import pygame